Cecyad/new_crp/readme.md

 # GitLab with Terraform

-This project is for the creation of new groups and repositories in GitLab
+This project is to facilitate the creation and initial configuration of repositories and groups in GitLab

 ## Pre-requisites